 Authored By Flurin Herren

-After the optical system was optimized in OpticsStudio, the system is converted into a ZBD. file with the Prepare for OpticsBuilder tool.
+After the optical system was optimized in OpticStudio, the system is converted into a ZBD. file with the Prepare for OpticsBuilder tool.

-The two main important points to consider when Prepare for OpticsBuilder is that firstly a sequential optical system will be converted into a non-sequential system (not the case in this example) and secondly that in the File Loading setting of the Prepare for OpticsBuilder feature, the Read-only box should be unticked if the mechanical engineer should have the rights to edit the core optical properties.
+Secondly, that in the User Input section of the Prepare for OpticsBuilder tool, the Read-only box should be unticked if the mechanical engineer should have the rights to edit the core optical properties.

 Edit Optics with CAD